uvicpraxis/uvicpraxis.github.io/metadata.md

 Definition: "A generally recognizable [representational] device or [storytelling] convention [appearing in the footage].
 [Character] tropes rely on culturally mediated expectations to expedite the development of [story, action, agency, identification, player characters, non-player characters, experiences, and] events.
 When overused or oversimplified, tropes often come at the expense of fair and inclusive representations of vulnerable identities" (Lee et al., "VGMS 4.2," 2024)

 A controlled vocabulary for this element will be available after we conduct additional research.
-Most tropes in such a vocabulary are stereotypes that, echoing Lee et al. (2024) and Sarkeesian et al. (2024), have harmful effects on historically and systemically marginalized and oppressed groups, and thus the development of this element is and will continue to be a fraught process (Shaw et al. 2025).
+Most tropes in such a vocabulary are stereotypes that, echoing Lee et al. (2024) and Sarkeesian et al. (2024), have harmful effects on historically and systemically marginalized and oppressed groups.
+Thus, the development of this element is and will continue to be a fraught process (Shaw et al. 2025).
 Thank you for your patience.

 *text input field*